-Many Media Studies & Productions students concentrate wholly on the Department’s scholarly curriculum as an excellent preparation for doctoral training, and the MA in Media Studies & Productions can be a preparatory degree for Temple’s doctoral program in communication.
+Many Media Studies & Production students concentrate wholly on the Department’s scholarly curriculum as an excellent preparation for doctoral training, and the MA in Media Studies & Production can be a preparatory degree for Temple’s doctoral program in communication.

 Media Production and Business

-In preparation for a professional career, Media Studies & Productions master’s students may pursue media training in areas such as:
+In preparation for a professional career, Media Studies & Production master’s students may pursue media training in areas such as:

 - TV, radio, computer, and multimedia production